Fridays for Future: Growing movement, 2019

 In 2019, strikes were organised again in the countries listed above and in other countries, among them Colombia, New Zealand, and Uganda.
 Mass strikes took place on 17 and 18 January 2019, when at least 45,000 students protested in Switzerland and Germany alone, against insufficient policies on global warming.
 In several countries, including Germany and the UK, pupils demanded the change of laws to reduce the voting age to 16 so that they could influence public elections in favour of the youth.

 In August 2019 Thunberg travelled to New York City on a two-week journey by sailboat to continue calling attention to the work needed to address the climate crisis.
-She participated in school strikes being planned in the U.S on 20 September, and soon after she spoke at the UN Climate Summit on 23 September 2019, in New York City.
+She participated in school strikes being planned in the United States on 20 September, and soon after she spoke at the UN Climate Summit on 23 September 2019, in New York City.

 In Germany, regional groups were organised, communicating autonomously within WhatsApp groups and spreading their messages using flyers and social media.
 By February 2019, more than 155 local groups were counted by the movement.

 In United States, organizers coordinated on a state-by-state level and communicated autonomously within Slack groups and spreading their messages using flyers and social media.
 By February 2019, more than 134 groups were counted by the movement.
 The organizations Sunrise Movement, 350.org, OneMillionOfUs, Earth Uprising, Future Coalition, Earth Guardians, Zero Hour, and Extinction Rebellion helped to coordinate.